 3. Verify the panel is also grounded well to building power

 More than once, I have had a tech support call from a user who is bench testing a motor.
 The drive is behaving erratically and it appears that EMI noise could be the culprit.
 After investigating, the VFD was found to be sitting on a wooden pallet or bench.
 Without any sort of earth grounding to the building.

-A common ground block should always be mounted to the cabinet sub panel.
+A common ground block should always be mounted to the cabinet sub-panel.
 All ground connections should be wired to this common block.
 A common ground block provides a single grounding point to reduce potential differences between multiple ground connections.
-This will also prevent ground loops which allow EMI to circulate.
+This will also prevent ground loops that allow EMI to circulate.

 5. Use shielded cables for control signals